7 Days Private Beijing Tibet Tour

 Day 5 Lhasa

-Visit Drepung Monastery, Norbulingka Park, and Sera Monastery with its fervid lama debate.
+Visit Drepung Monastery, Norbulingka Park, and Sera Monastery with its fervent lama debate.
 (B)

-The early afternoon will see us strolling under the tree shades in Norbulingka Park, the largest man-made garden in Tibet and the local version of Beijing’s Summer Palace once for Dalai Lamas.
-It story dates far back to when it was the beloved bathing site of the young ailing Kelsang Gyatso, the 7th Dalai Lama, and it’s he upon adulthood who commissioned the park’s construction 200 years ago.
-The biggest highlight we will explore is his very palace, which sits right at the center in this landscaped expansive area signifying its significance.
-Later, head for Sera Monastery, another great Gelug site, sharing the same fame as Drepung.
-Among the seas of relics here, we will focus on the most-treasured image of Hayagriva, a wrathful form of Bodhisattva of Compassion.
+The early afternoon will see us strolling under the tree shades in Norbulingka Park, the largest man-made garden in Tibet and the local version of Beijing’s Summer Palace once for the Dalai Lamas.
+Now, let’s get lost in the dense and towering garden woods, discover the rare flowers and plants from the foothills of the Himalayas, take a breath of the highland breeze, and enjoy the most leisurely moments of this city.
+Later, head for Sera Monastery, sharing the same fame as Drepung and another Gandan Monastery in Lhasa.
+Among the seas of relics here, we’ll focus mainly on the most treasured image of Hayagriva, a wrathful form of the Bodhisattva of Compassion.
 Also watch a debating session of lamas on Buddhist doctrines.
 Even if their language is strange to you, the scene, where up to 50 lamas argue with high spirit at the same time, can still be sensational!
+At the end of the day, your guide and driver will return you to your hotel.

 Meals: Western buffet breakfast